Startup Sales Tax & Compliance FAQ for Emerging Businesses

 B2B sales introduce exemption certificate complexity that consumer-facing startups do not face.
 Enterprise buyers — manufacturers, resellers, nonprofits, government agencies — frequently qualify for sales tax exemptions on their purchases.
 When they do, you need to collect a valid exemption certificate before the sale, specific to the state where the transaction occurs.
 Without that certificate, the sale is presumed taxable.
 If you allow exemptions without documentation and those transactions are audited, the liability falls on you as the seller.

-For startups landing early enterprise customers, building a clean certificate collection workflow from the very first transaction matters — not just for compliance, but because enterprise procurement teams often ask for documentation as part of their own vendor onboarding process.
+For startups landing early enterprise customers, building a clean exemption certificate collection workflow from the very first transaction matters — not just for compliance, but because enterprise procurement teams often ask for documentation as part of their own vendor onboarding process.
 CertSOLV automates certificate collection, validation, and storage so exemptions are handled correctly from day one of every B2B relationship.
 Read more about why collecting exemption certificates from day one matters and how to certify and validate tax exemptions automatically.

 How do remote employees and a distributed team affect a startup's sales tax obligations?